-We recommend fast-tracking the implementation of a GHG accounting system that allows CDP to additionally monitor the evolution of emissions intensity of its international portfolio, thus enabling it to track if it is in line with the group's strategy (CDP, 2023p) and identify corrective measures where needed.
-Most notably, we recommend joining the Greenhouse Gas Protocol and PCAF as international best practices, using both an 'equity share approach' as well as an 'operational control approach' to transparently report on financed emissions and their change over time.
+We recommend fast-tracking the implementation of a GHG accounting system that allows CDP to additionally monitor the evolution of emissions intensity specifically of its international portfolio, thus enabling it to track if it is in line with the group's strategy and identify corrective measures where needed.
+Most notably, we recommend joining PCAF and using both an 'equity share approach' as well as an 'operational control approach' to transparently report on financed emissions and their change over time.